 < Back Helpful Articles

 At American Savings Bank (ASB), we’re committed to making banking easy and safe for our customers.
-With October being National Cybersecurity Awareness Month, we’ve joined with the American Bankers Association in an effort to fight scams and remind customers about the common tactics used by fraudsters to gain your personal and account information in a nationwide Banks Never Ask That campaign.
+With October being National Cybersecurity Awareness Month, we’ve joined with the American Bankers Association to educate bank customers to become pros at spotting a phishing scam—and stop bank impostors in their tracks.
+It starts with these four words: Banks Never Ask That.
+Because when you know something sounds suspicious, you’ll be less likely to be fooled.

 Every day, thousands of people fall victim to fraudulent emails, texts and calls from scammers pretending to be their bank.
-In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $5.8 billion to phishing scams and other fraud in 2021 — an increase of more than 70 percent over 2020.
+And in this time of expanded use of online and mobile banking, the problem is only growing worse.
+In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $10 billion to phishing scams and other fraud in 2023—an increase of 13.6% over 2022.

 It’s time to put scammers in their place.

 Online scams aren’t so scary when you know what to look for.
-At American Savings Bank, we’re committed to helping you spot them as an extra layer of protection for your account.
+And at ASB, we’re committed to helping you spot them as an extra layer of protection for your account.
+We’ve joined with the American Bankers Association and banks across the country in a nationwide effort to fight phishing—one scam at a time.

-1. Text Message: If you receive a text message from someone claiming to be American Savings Bank asking you to sign in using a link or offer your personal information, it’s a scam.
+1. Text Message: If you receive a text message from someone claiming to be your bank asking you to sign in, or offer up your personal information, it’s a scam.

 2. Email: Watch out for emails that ask you to click a suspicious link or provide personal information.
 The sender may claim to be someone from your bank, but it’s a scam.

 3. Phone Call: American Savings Bank would never call you to verify your account number.
-No!
-If you’re ever in doubt that the caller is legitimate, hang up and call our Customer Banking Center at (808) 627-6900.
+If you’re ever in doubt that the caller is legitimate, hang up and contact us immediately.

 4. Payment Apps: Beware of text messages from someone claiming to be your bank saying your account has been hacked.
 The scammer may ask you to send money to a new account they’ve created for you, but that’s a scam!